easegress-io/easegress/doc/cookbook/migrate-v1-filter-to-v2.md

 # Migrate v1.x Filter To v2.0

-Easegress v2.0 introduces exciting new features like protocol independent pipeline, multiple requests/responses support, and etc. But this also makes it incompatible with v1.x.
-We need to do some code modification to bring filters designed for v1.x to v2.0.
+Easegress v2.0 introduces exciting new features like protocol-independent pipeline, multiple requests/responses support, etc. But this also makes it incompatible with v1.x.
+We need to do some code modifications to bring filters designed for v1.x to v2.0.

-This document is guide on how to do the migration, we will use the `Mock` filter as an example.
+This document is a guide on how to do the migration, we will use the `Mock` filter as an example.

 ## 1. Define a kind for the filter